csecareanu/linux/bash_scripting/cut_sort_uniq_wc.md

 # CUT
-You can cut based on a delimiter found or based on number of characters, or based on number of bytes.
+You can cut based on a delimiter found, or based on number of characters, or based on number of bytes.

+## Parameters
+* -f: which field you want
+* -d: the delimiter used to define fields

+# UNIQ

+## Parameters
+* default: return the unique lines
+* -c: the number of times each unique line appears